Destrin

 Destrin or DSTN (also known as actin depolymerizing factor or ADF) is a protein which in humans is encoded by the DSTN gene.
 Destrin is a component protein in microfilaments.

 The product of this gene belongs to the actin-binding proteins ADF (Actin-Depolymerizing Factor)/cofilin family.
 This family of proteins is responsible for enhancing the turnover rate of actin in vivo.
 This gene encodes the actin depolymerizing protein that severs actin filaments (F-actin) and binds to actin monomers (G-actin).
 Two transcript variants encoding distinct isoforms have been identified for this gene.

 Structure

-The tertiary structure of destrin was determined by the use of triple-resonance multidimensional nuclear magnetic resonance, NMR.
+The tertiary structure of destrin was determined by the use of triple-resonance multidimensional nuclear magnetic resonance, or NMR for short.
 The secondary and tertiary structures of destrin are similar to the gelsolin family which is another actin-regulating protein family.

 There are three ordered layers to destrin which is a globular protein.
 There is a central β sheet that is composed of one parallel strand and three antiparallel strands.
 This β sheet is between a long α helix along with a shorter one and two shorter helices on the opposite side.
 The four helices are parallel to the β strands.